 “Good God,” I said, “you can’t declare war on a radio announcement.”

 He stopped and looked at me half-seriously, half-quizzically, and then said quietly, “What shall I do?”

 The question was asked not because he needed me to tell him what to do, but as a courtesy to the representative of the country attacked.
 I said, “I will call up the President by telephone and ask him what the facts are.”
 And he added, “And I shall talk with him too.”
 We got through to the White House in a few minutes and the President told me very simply the story of the attack—so tragic in itself and yet the final mistake that was to end the power of the Axis.
 He could not, however, over the open transatlantic telephone, tell the extent of the crushing losses sustained by the fleet, or the heavy casualties.
 I said I had a friend with me who wanted to speak to him.
 I said, “You will know who it is, as soon as you hear his voice.”

-A small salute to the courageous Canadians, who preceded both Britain and America into war with Japan.
-In the Hitler war from the beginning, Canada stood by her allies to the end.
+A small salute to the courageous Canadians, who preceded Britain and America into war.
+In the Second World War from the beginning, Canada stood by her allies to the end.